n3vrmr/run_dnd/README.md

 # run_dnd
-Set of scripts to create a character sheet in the D&amp;D 5E format.
+Set of scripts to create and run an RPG game in the D&amp;D 5E format.
 Work in progress.
 Also, just use D&D Beyond, Avrae, roll20, or the 5E Google Sheets by Tintagel